-- You must learn the basics of web design, development and SEO to succeed.
+- To be successful in omnichannel retail, you must learn the basics of web design, development and SEO.

-- Pick an ecommerce website platform that offers easy integration with eBay and Amazon.
+- It's important to pick an ecommerce website platform that offers easy integration with eBay and Amazon.

-- Hire web designers and use easy web design tools such as Canva for your ideas.
+- You should also consider hiring web designers and use easy web design tools such as Canva for your ideas.

 - Web hosting